 I don’t know about you, but winter is my least favorite season.
 It always has been, and it probably always will be.
 I hate the cold, well, the cold winds.
 Snow and ice don’t help either.
-This combination sends my productivity out the window.
+So my productivity in the winter drops considerably.

 In high school, I started to develop an autoimmune disease called Hashimoto’s thyroiditis.
 My body started attacking its own healthy cells in my thyroid, and that caused my thyroid to stop doing its job of controlling my metabolism.